tourdrone/cvdrone/readme.md

   4. Additional modification of the dependency libraries may be required.

 # EXECUTION
-Run ./test.a form the build/linux folder
+Run ./test.a from the build/linux folder.

 # CONTROL
-  Keyboard input is used to control this project.
+  Keyboard input is used for control.
+Wii Remote input can be co-opted as keyboard input using the cwiid library.
+For control to work, the image window must be selected (this is the default).

 ### Default
   Takeoff/Land: Spacebar